|Nutritional Guidelines (per serving)|

 - 1/2 cup half-and-half (or light cream)

-- And if a thicker sauce is desired, blend another tablespoon of flour with an equal amount of cold water until smooth.
+- If a thicker sauce is desired, blend another tablespoon of flour with an equal amount of cold water until smooth.
 Stir this mixture into the sauce and cook, stirring, until thickened.